Secure coding in PHP Training Course

 - PHP security services

-- PHP Environment
+- PHP environment configuration

 - Principles of security and secure coding